WASH: Improving climate resilience

 Climate-resilient water services (or climate-resilient WASH) are services that provide access to high quality drinking water during all seasons and even during extreme weather events.
 Climate resilience in general is the ability to recover from, or to mitigate vulnerability to, climate-related shocks such as floods and droughts.
 Climate resilient development has become the new paradigm for sustainable development.
 This concept thus influences theory and practice across all sectors globally.
 This is particularly true in the water sector, since water security is closely connected to climate change.
 On every continent, governments are now adopting policies for climate resilient economies.
 International frameworks such as the Paris Agreement and the Sustainable Development Goals are drivers for such initiatives.

 Several activities can improve water security and increase resilience to climate risks: Carrying out a detailed analysis of climate risk to make climate information relevant to specific users; developing metrics for monitoring climate resilience in water systems (this will help to track progress and guide investments for water security); and using new institutional models that improve water security.

-Climate resilient policies can be useful for allocating water, keeping in mind that less water may be available in future.
+Climate resilient policies can be useful for allocating water, especially when regional water availability may change in future.
 This requires a good understanding of the current and future hydroclimatic situation.
-For example, a better understanding of future changes in climate variability leads to a better response to their possible impacts.
+For example, a more accurate prediction of future changes in climate variability leads to a better response to their possible impacts.

 To build climate resilience into water systems, people need to have access to climate information that is appropriate for their local context.
 Climate information products are useful if they cover a wide range of temporal and spatial scales, and provide information on regional water-related climate risks.
 For example, government staff need easy access to climate information to achieve better water management.

 Four important activities to achieve climate resilient WASH services include: First, a risk analysis is performed to look at possible implications of extreme weather events as well as preventive actions.
 Such preventive actions can include for example elevating the infrastructure to be above expected flood levels.
 Secondly, managers assess the scope for reducing greenhouse gas emissions and put in place suitable options, e.g. using more renewable energy sources.
 Thirdly, the water utilities ensure that water sources and sanitation services are reliable at all times during the year, also during times of droughts and floods.
 Finally, the management and service delivery models are strengthened so that they can withstand a crisis.

 To put climate resilience into practice and to engage better with politicians, the following guide questions are useful: "resilience of what, to what, for whom, over what time frame, by whom and at what scale?".
 For example, "resilience of what?" means thinking beyond infrastructure but to also include resilience of water resources, local institutions and water users.
 Another example is that "resilience for whom?" speaks about reducing vulnerability and preventing negative developments: Some top-down interventions that work around power and politics may undermine indigenous knowledge and compromise community resilience.